mpampuch/git-notes/README.md

 To fix this and keep the forked repository up to date:

-2. In the local repository you have a reference to the forked repositrory called `origin`.
+2. In the local repository you have a reference to the forked repository called `origin`.
 Add another reference to the original repository called `base`.

 <p align="center">
 <img src="forking/forking-2.png" alt="Working On Open Source Projects" style="width:60%;">